 If you have been injured in a boating accident in the state of Utah, know that there are a number of things that you need to do right away.
 First, you need to seek medical care for any injuries that you have.
 Get to a doctor to help you understand what your injuries are and what you need to do to heal from those injuries.
 Second, it’s important that you follow any recommendations and instructions from your doctor.
 The insurance company is going to look and see if you’ve followed the doctor’s instructions, and if you did not, they will offer less value on your case.

 Third, you need to seek the help of an attorney right away.
 An attorney can step in and help organize your case and can help you avoid some of the common mistakes and pitfalls that people fall into on their own.
-Fourth, it’s important that when selecting an attorney, you choose one who is a trial attorney.
-A trial attorney is someone who is willing to take your case to a jury verdict.
-The insurance companies know who the trial attorneys are and they treat cases run by trial attorneys differently than cases that are run by an attorney that is unwilling to take a case to a jury verdict.
+Fourth, it’s important to select a trial attorney for the various reasons listed above.

 How Much is My Case Worth?

 Determining the value of a boating accident case can be difficult early on.
-The medical bills need to be looked at, the medical treatment needs to be looked at, and the amount of additional medical bills that will be incurred need to be looked at.
-Any time missed from work needs to be looked at.
+There are various factors that need to be looked at in a boating accident case: medical bills, medical treatment, additional medical bills that may be incurred, and any time missed from work.
 You also need to consider things that might prevent you from doing the things you really like, and what limitations you will have in the future.
 All of those are components that calculate the damage for a boating accident.